selvamohandoss/ODataJClient/README.md

 -->
 ## Java client API for OData 3.0 services

+This code has been contributed to and is maintained by the [Apache Olingo](http://olingo.apache.org/) project.
+Questions regarding the libraries and contributions should be sent to the appropriate [mailing list] (http://olingo.apache.org/support.html) over there.

 ODataJClient is an Open Source ([Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt)) library that enables Java applications to deal with [OData 3.0](http://www.odata.org/documentation/odata-v3-documentation/) services.